Muhammad II ibn Mahmud: Family

 One of his wives was Gawhar Khatun, the daughter of Sultan Ghiyath ad-Din Mas'ud and Gawhar Khatun, the daughter of Ahmad Sanjar.
 She had been formerly married to his brother Dawud.
-However, when they failed to get on together, Mas'ud gave her to Muhammad in 1146.
+However, they failed to get on together, and after Dawud's death, Mas'ud married her to Muhammad in 1146.
+She died in 1154–55, and Muhammad mourned her deeply.
 Another of his wives was Mahd Rafi Khatun, also known as Kirmani Khatun.
 She was the daughter of Kirman Shah, son of Arslan Shah.
 They married in 1159.
 The marriage was performed by Imad al-Din Abd al-Samad Shaybani.
 She was brought to the capital of Hamadan in July–August 1159, and the Sultan went to receive her.
 He was, however, unable to consummate the marriage owing to his illness.
 He died five months after the marriage.
 Another wife was Kerman Khatun.
 She was the daughter of Abbasid Caliph Al-Muqtafi.
 They married towards the end of 1158 or in early 1159.
 He was, however, unable to consummate the marriage owing to his illness.
+Muhammad had a son, whom he handed for protection to Atabeg Hasbeg bin Ak-Sungur Ahmedili, who took him to Maragheh.